wking/swc-boot-camps/ScientificPython.md

 ### Readability versus efficiency

 Our code highlights the simultaneous strength and weakness of using array operators.
-On the one hand, we can write a single expression that calculates the same result as this:
+The following is clear, but not efficient:

     total = 0.0
     num = 0